microsoft/vscode-docs/blogs/2022/07/07/vscode-server.md

 ## Getting started

-As the service that you use to securely connect to the VS Code Server is in private preview, you’ll need to request access through a [signup form](https://aka.ms/vscode-server-signup).
+As the service that you use to securely connect to the VS Code Server is in private preview, you'll need to request access through a [signup form](https://aka.ms/vscode-server-signup).
 You'll receive an email, hopefully only within a few weeks, once you can start using the service.

 At that point, here are step-by-step instructions to quickly get up and running: